SirJavaDrinker/Lockable-Containers-Plugin/README.md

   - Permission: `LockableContainers.Settings`

 > Permission for all commands can either be given via `LockableContainers.*`, or administrative permissions.
+> Built for 1.20x Paper API servers, functioning on other versions will be hit-or-miss at best.

 ## 📜 | Credits